2024 BottomLine

 For assistance regarding household employer rules, please contact Melissa Doumbia, CPP at mdoumbia@redpathcpas.com.

-S Corporation - Special Fringe Benefit
+S Corporation - Special Fringe Benefit Reporting Rules

 A fringe benefit is a form of pay for the performance of services.
 For example, you provide an employee a fringe benefit when you offer to pay a portion of their health insurance premiums.
 Any fringe benefit you provide is taxable and must be included in income unless the law excludes it.

-There are many cases where the law excludes the employer paid fringe benefit from income for regular employees.
+There are many cases where the law excludes the employer-paid fringe benefit from income for regular employees.
 However, this exclusion does not always apply to greater than 2% shareholders of an S-corporation and any individual related to that owner through attribution rules (including spouse, children, grandchildren, and parents).

 The following benefits, if paid by the company on behalf of greater than 2% owners, are considered taxable compensation: